Skip to main content

 Trick-or-Treat Street at Franklin Square

 Consider it a Halloween warmup.
-Dress the kiddos in their costumes and bring them out to Franklin Square for treat stations all throughout the park.
-This free event is for children 10 and under, and advance registration is required.
+Dress the kiddos in their costumes and bring them out to Franklin Square for treat stations all throughout Franklin Square.

 Where: Franklin Square, 200 N. 6th Street, Philadelphia, PA